martijnportman/VPWorkshop/README.md

 Steps:
 1 – Create Anypoint MQ queues
 Create two queues, one queue to store the contents of input file and one queue to store separate books.
 All queues must also have an error queue.
 Use descriptive names for the queues.
-Use the Vopak naming convention in creating the queues.
+Use your companies naming convention in creating the queues.

 2 – Create service